Playback Redundancy and Show Control

 - Backup of source selection e.g. microphones

-Depending on the need for I/O capacity, AX64, AX Center or Core 256 interfaces can address applications in live music audio systems related to playback or insert of audio on computers for back-tracks and native effects processors.
+Depending on the need for I/O capacity, AX64, AX Center or Core 256 interfaces can address applications in live music audio systems related to playback or inserting audio on computers for back-tracks and native effects processors.

 Further, the routing capabilities can enable functionalities related to backup source switching and show control with instant reconfiguration of the audio path and signal flow in live music audio systems.

-The routing presets – also referred to as ‘buckets’ – are configured via DADman and natively loaded into the unit.
+The routing presets are configured via DADman and natively loaded into the unit.

-A bucket is configured with one set of output channels and with 4 layers of input channels.
-Each layer can have any combination of inputs enabling different sources to be switched to the designated outputs when the layer is changed.
+A bucket is configured with one set of input sources.
+Each bucket can have any combination of inputs enabling different sources to be switched to the designated outputs of the preset.

 Switching

-The triggers enable switching between layers in a preset bucket where a major application is to switch between computers playing back tracks or computers providing native effect inserts.
+The triggers enable switching between buckets in a preset layer.
+A major application is to switch between computers playing backtracks or computers providing native effect inserts.

 Signal Detection

 Signal detection on channels can be pilot tone triggers or an AE6 digital trigger.
 Furthermore, signal detection can also be done on port level for MADI and AES3.
-The built-in signal generators for pilot tone and AE6 signals are generally available as sources in the system and can be freely routed to any of one or more outputs.
+The built-in signal generators for pilot tone and AE6 signal are available as sources in the system and can be freely routed to any one or more outputs.

-The switch time for a preset ‘bucket’ is less than 2 audio samples with AE6 -based switching providing a near-inaudible transition and around 1ms for pilot tone detection.
-The response time for signal detection/triggers and switching is less than 1ms.
-When switching manually via DADman or an external control panel the switch time is zero audio samples.
+The switching time for a bucket is within one audio sample with AE6 triggered switching, providing a near-inaudible transition and around 1ms for pilot tone detection.
+When switching manually via DADman or an external control panel, the switching time is zero audio samples.

 AE6 and Sine Wave Signal Generators